Adar (The Lord of the Rings: The Rings of Power): Writing

 This episode introduces the island kingdom of Númenor, one of the key locations in the Second Age.
 The design team put a lot of focus on getting the design of the city right.

 The showrunners said the first two episodes of the series had a lot of worldbuilding to do and introduced a lot of different "worlds", but the third episode introduced the "biggest world yet" in the island kingdom of Númenor.
 They said visiting Númenor was one of the key reasons for making a series set in the Second Age, noting that it is a major location in the history of Tolkien's works with its own important lore, characters, and ideas.
 The episode was referred to as a second pilot by the writers because so much of the Númenórean world is established in it.
 Doble felt there was a lot of exposition required before they could focus on the Númenórean characters in future episodes.
 Each group of characters in the series is introduced at "a time of enormous change in their worlds" which the showrunners hoped would help make the series more dramatic.
 This includes the Númenóreans, who they said are "at a tipping point in [their] politics and culture.
 And [we] introduce them at the moment that Galadriel, an Elf, returns to the island and is going to set all those conflicts simmering."
 Executive producer Lindsey Weber elaborated that the Númenóreans "were given the island by the Elves.
 And half of the population or so feels very indebted and connected to Elven ways, and half or so feel that they are their own people who do things in the Númenórean way".
 Because of this, the arrival of an Elf on the island in this episode has a big impact on their society.

+The episode's title, "Adar", is the word for "father" in Sindarin, one of Tolkien's constructed languages for the Elves.
+It is the name given to the leader of the Orcs in the series, who makes a brief, out-of-focus appearance at the end of this episode.
 The tunnels that are being dug by the Orcs through the beautiful landscape of the Southlands were inspired by the trenches of World War I. The scene where Arondir reluctantly cuts down a tree was originally improvised by actor Ismael Cruz Córdova during his audition for the series.
 He explained that cutting down a tree is one of the most difficult things an Elf can do due to their spiritual connection to nature, and he felt this only added to the character's struggles after losing his friend and father figure in the episode.